2020: PARIS, THE WORLD CYCLING CAPITAL

 And last but not least, avoid drinking alcohol before biking in Paris, you will need all your neurons “on”!

-At the beginning biking in Paris may look a little bit scary but after a couple of days you will get used to it and you will have a great time.
+At the beginning cycling in Paris may look a little bit scary but after a couple of days you will get used to it and you will have a great time.
 We truly believe that biking is the best way to discover Paris and we hope this post will encourage you to take a (or your) bike in the City of Light.
-Now that you have read this Paris by bike guide you are ready to go, enjoy the City of Light : -)
+Now that you have read this Paris by bike guide you are ready to go and enjoy ! : -)

 Pin it now & read it later